 Ben looked at him skeptically.
 Wondered for a split second if he was telling the truth but then thought, There’s no fucking way this room has recently been occupied.
 “You’re full of shit,” he insisted.

 Travis stood expressionless, stoic, hands resting on his hips as he tried to convince Ben through body language that he was telling the truth.
 But his smile peeked through.
 “You’re right,” he said, throwing an arm around Ben’s shoulders.
 “I’m just fucking with you.
 We don’t have ranch hands right now.
-There’s only Arturo, and he sleeps in the main house.”
+There’s only Arturo, and he lives in one of the other bunkhouses.”

 Once again, his smile was disarming.
 Sliding his arms around Ben’s waist, he pulled him into a long, soft kiss.
 It was in such contrast to the mad, intense kiss on the mountain pass, it took Ben a second to adjust.
 Eventually, he relaxed in the embrace, hooking his fingers into the belt loops of Travis’ jeans, returning the kiss as sweetly as it was offered.
-He’d never felt such euphoria, such instant passion, in kissing someone before meeting Travis.
 But he lingered in the man’s embrace for only a moment before disentangling himself and nudging him away.

 Travis narrowed his eyes and sighed.
 “This again?”